-- is a member of NATO just like us
+- Is a member of NATO just like Canada

 We know everyone has their concerns, but it’s not really rational to think that when you look at the facts I just listed.
 But I understand that not everyone knows all these facts.

 That’s why I prefer explaining things rather than just telling you: “Here are the countries to avoid.”
 Otherwise, you’re not really learning anything.

 The first aspect is the most important one to understand the potential risk per country in this specific situation: Croatia is a member of NATO, like 28 countries in Europe… and like Canada!

 So: an attack on Croatia = an attack on Canada!